ahmetsuhan/Frontend-Working/README.md

 8-)Mapty_App --> This project is simple activity that Cycling and Running time and location holder.
 The project use local storage to store data.

 9-)Auto Road Template --> This project is made by using Bootstrap, JS,HTML and this is template of rent a car web site.

+10-)Quiz_App --> this project is made by using Bootstrap and VanillaJs.
+It is simple question app.